SamVain/RunPilot/README.md

 RunPilot is a lightweight orchestration tool for running reproducible AI training jobs.

-You define a training run in a simple YAML config.
-RunPilot handles the boring parts: containers, environments, logs, metrics and run history.
-The long-term goal is to make AI training feel predictable and repeatable, whether you are on a laptop or a cluster.
+You define a training run using a simple YAML config.
+RunPilot then creates an isolated run directory, executes the run using a container engine (when available), captures logs, records metadata, and gives you a searchable history of previous runs.

+This repository is the open-source core. \
+The long-term plan is:

+- free, open core CLI + local runner here

+- paid RunPilot Cloud for remote execution, dashboards, teams, RBAC, SSO, audit, enterprise support

-> Status: Very early. v0.1 is under active development.
+Status: Early v0.1 \
+Runs execute locally.
+If Docker is missing, RunPilot gracefully falls back and still records a failed run with logs stored.

 ---